 That big moment came a few weeks after Larry’s epiphany.
 We were all hanging out at the recreation center which was the nucleus of our neighborhood, talking and joking and pretty much doing what teenagers do everywhere where there is a little spare time in the day.
 Nobody took any notice when Larry pulled a can of lighter fluid from his back pocket and dug his Zippo out of a pocket in front.
 Straightening the plastic nipple of the can into the ‘open’ position Larry proceeded to squirt a sizable amount of the fluid into his mouth.
 We all stopped talking in mid sentence and stood looking at Larry with our jaws hanging agape.
 Assured of a good and appreciative audience, Larry flicked the striker on his lighter and produced the pilot light through which he blew a blast of the fluid.

-The results were instantaneous.
+The results were instantaneous and electric.
 The fluid ignited just as it flew through the flame, producing the staggeringly impressive human torch effect that Larry had practiced successfully for weeks.
-There was one glitch however.
-Bob Dylan once famously sang “You don’t need a weatherman to know which way the wind blows”.
+There was one little glitch however.
+One variable that Larry hadn’t taken into consideration.
+Bob Dylan once famously sang “You don’t need a weatherman to know which way the wind blows.”
 Well, apparently Larry Stang DID need the aforementioned weatherman.
 The flame which spewed forth from his mouth was quickly blown by a malicious breeze right back into his face, lighting his hair and the collar of his shirt, turning the human blowtorch into just the human torch.

 “Holy crap!”
-“Shit!” “‘ta madre!”
+“Shit!””‘ta madre!”
 These and other expressions greeted this new development.
-One of the older, more quick-thinking boys tore his shirt off and with its help the flames were very quickly extinguished.
-Larry was moaning as the skin began to blister up on his face and the hands which he had used to beat at the flames.
-The burns were not severe, but that meant that they were more quickly painful.
-A couple of the guys helped Larry to the recreation center office to get help from the park leader, who took one look at Larry and called for an ambulance.
+One of the older, more quick-thinking boys tore his shirt off and with its help the flames were extinguished in no time.
+Larry was moaning as the skin began to blister up on his face and on his hands which he had used to beat at the flames.
+The burns were not especially severe, but that meant that they were more quickly painful.
+A couple of the guys half carried Larry to the recreation center office to get help from the park leader, who took one look at Larry and called for an ambulance.

 A couple of days later we went to call on Larry.
 There were four of us, including Bill Samuels who was one of the biggest, meanest guys in the neighborhood.
 When we were admitted into Larry’s room we were assaulted by the hospital smell and the vision of Larry’s blistered, bandaged head and hands with some sort of glistening ointment that looked for all the world like serous fluid oozing from Larry’s sores.
 The sight and smell together had an instant effect on Bill, who passed out cold as a fish and split his head clean open on the metal foot of Larry’s bed.
 That earned Bill a night’s stay at the hospital in a room not too far down the hall from Larry.

 That pretty much signaled the end of the ‘human blowtorch’ routine in our neighborhood.
-Many spoke of it, but none gave it a try themselves.
-We were forced to limit ourselves to playing chicken on our bicycles and walking across canyons on elevated pipes carrying water or gas or who knows what in order to get a little adrenalin rush going.
+Many spoke of it, a few tried it with mixed success, but it soon died a natural death.
+We were forced to limit ourselves to playing chicken on our bicycles and walking across canyons on elevated pipelines which carried water or gas or who knows what in order to get a little adrenalin rush going.
 I sometimes wonder how any of us stayed alive.